Continuous Residence and Physical Presence Requirements

 - A trip abroad that is less than 6 months will not disrupt continuous residence.

-- A trip 12 months or longer will disrupt continuous residence.
+- A trip 12 months or longer will definitely break your continuous residence.

 Physical Presence Explained

-Physical presence means that the applicant has been physically present within the United States for a specified period of time over the previous 5 years.
-Generally, you must be have 30 months of physical presence in the U.S. before applying for naturalized citizenship.
-However, if you are married to a U.S. citizen over a 3-year period, the requirement is 18 months of physical presence (while married to the U.S. citizen spouse).
+Physical presence means that the applicant has been physically present in the United States for a specified period of time over the previous 5 years.
+Generally, you must be have 30 months of physical presence in the U.S. to be eligible for naturalized citizenship.
+However, this requirement is reduced to 18 months of physical presence if you are filing Form N-400 based on the provision marriage to a U.S. citizen.
+The physical presence requirement is set at half of the continuous residence period.

 How to Determine Continuous Residence and Physical Presence

-Your time as a permanent resident generally begins the day you were granted permanent resident status.
-More accurately, a person is generally considered to be a permanent resident at the time USCIS approves the applicant’s adjustment application or at the time the applicant enters and is admitted into the United States with an immigrant visa.
-The date can be found on your green card next to “Resident Since.”
+Your time as a permanent resident generally begins the day that the U.S. government grants you permanent resident status.
+More accurately, a person is considered to be a permanent resident at the time USCIS approves the applicant’s adjustment application or at the time the applicant enters and is admitted into the United States with an immigrant visa.
+You can find the date on your green card next to “Resident Since.”

 Examples of Continuous Residence and Physical Presence